-11.4.4 X2B: Brake B
+11.3.4 X2B: Brake B or digital output

 The brake of axis B is connected to X2B for double-axis controllers.
-Only X2A is available for single-axis controllers.
+Alternatively, you can use X2B as a digital output (see Brake connection as digital output [\ge 206]).
 The connection description of X2B matches the X2A description.

-11.4.5 X2B: Motor temperature sensor B
+11.3.5 X2B: Motor temperature sensor B